-Figure 1: WBS migration scenarios
+Figure 5: WBS migration scenarios

-In Figure 1, the current assignment of WBS in 2550-2565 MHz, could be migrated immediately (Phase 0) to 2575-2590 MHz with a 2×5 MHz guard band between the paired and unpaired spectrum.
-In subsequent phases, WBS could migrate the users to the unpaired IMT spectrum beginning from 2595-2600 MHz to the final 25 MHz.
+In Figure 5, the current assignment of WBS in 2550-2565 MHz, could be migrated immediately (Phase 0) to 2575-2590 MHz with two 5 MHz guard bands between the paired and unpaired spectrum.
+In the case of Scenario 1, in subsequent phases, WBS could migrate their current 3G-users to the unpaired IMT spectrum beginning from 2590-2595 MHz first, then 2585-2595 MHz and finally 2575-2595 MHz.
 WBS can deploy modernised hardware, but is limited to 5 or 10 MHz in intermediate phases.

-WBS as well as the other operators in the IMT2600 deploying services in unpaired spectrum have the obligation to use:
+In this scenario WBS as well as the other operators in the IMT2600 band deploying services in unpaired spectrum would have the obligation to use:

-- The same unpaired downlink scheme to prevent the need for an additional 5 MHz guard band; and - The 5 MHz guard band to IMT FDD in a protected mode so as not to interfere with the paired FDD spectrum.
+The same unpaired downlink scheme to prevent the need for an additional 5 MHz guard bands; and

+The 5 MHz guard band to IMT FDD in a protected mode so as not to interfere with the paired FDD spectrum.